 \[ \begin{align} X{^i}{^j}{_k}\equiv \sum_{ijk}\,c_{ijk}\,e^{i}\otimes e^{j}\otimes e_{k}\,, \end{align} \]

 where \(c_{ijk}\) are some constants.
-Assume that \(e^{i}\) is a unit row-vector, and \(e_{k}\) is a unit column-vector.
-Note the property:
+Assume that \(e^{i}\) is a row-vector, and \(e_{k}\) is a column-vector.
+They need not be unit vectors, may not form a basis.

 \[ \begin{align} a^{i}\otimes b^{j} &\neq b^{j}\otimes a^{i}\,,\\ a^{i}\otimes b_{j} &= b_{j}\otimes a^{i}\,. \end{align} \]